CAF stands for Caisses d'Allocations Familiales!

 3. Passport and VISA copy:

-It’s highly recommended to carry multiple copies of passport in your school bag, You will need that every time in every formalities here.
-Sometimes they will also ask for copy of VISA along with passport.
+It’s highly recommended to carry multiple copies of the passport and VISA in your school bag, You will need that every time in every formality here.
+Sometimes they will also ask for a copy of VISA along with passport.

 4. Course Certificate:

-I have very bad experience with different banking agency--I have many accounts.
+I have a very bad experience with different banking agencies--I have many accounts.

-5. Rental agreement (paper which says about your tenancy)
+5. Rental agreement (a paper which says about your tenancy)

 It’s time to dig in deep with your landlord or student apartment to provide a paper (don’t forget this is an agreement and everything!) for you saying that you have been living here.)